 St. Vitus has a commanding view of the city of Prague.
 This Gothic structure is visible from all over the city since it stands within the castle complex situated on top of the highest point in the city.

 Getting into the service was a little bit of a trick because church officials stood at the door so as to prevent tourists from entering the church before mass, while at the same time allowing worshipers to pass.
-We fell into both categories, I suppose, but we entered unimpeded because we approached the door with confidence of a parishioner.
-Others more hesitant, were refused and had to wait in the long line until 12 when the last mass was over and the camera toting tourists would be let in.
+We fell into both categories, I suppose, but we entered unimpeded because we approached the door with the confidence of a parishioner.
+Others more hesitant were refused and had to wait in the long line until noon when the last mass was over and the camera-toting tourists would be let in.

-This was the oldest of the cathedrals in which we worshiped on this trip; parts of the structure date back to the 14th century.
+This was the oldest of the cathedrals in which we worshiped on this trip to Europe; parts of the structure date back to the 14th century.
 The age of the church facilitated a connection to the medieval worshipers who also looked up into these same ceiling vaults.

-The homily was in Czech, so I had no chance of getting anything out of the sermon.
-Instead, I studies the stained glass windows that rose far above the old priest who was delivering the homily.
+The whole service was, of course, in Czech, so I had no chance of getting anything out of the sermon.
+Instead, I studied the stained glass windows that rose far above the old priest who was delivering the homily.

-Highest and most central was depiction was of God, represented by God the father embracing his crucified son.
+The highest and most central figure was God the father embracing his crucified son.
 Beneath these figures were smaller haloed saints and kings.
 All these figures were attended to by angels which were arranged according to their heavenly status.
 Beneath these were even smaller images of priests and nobles.
 From my position in the pew, I looked up to them all.
-The windows reinforce the worshipers correct place in the hierarchy of the universe.
+The windows reinforce the worshipers’ correct place in the hierarchy of the universe.

-This idea is alien to us today–we know that “all men [and women] are created equal” and wage war against any notion of the inherent superiority of one individual over another.
-We understand the individual to be autonomous and equal.
+This idea–the idea that human beings have different value–is alien to us today.
+We’ve been taught that “all men [and women] are created equal” and wage war against any notion of the inherent superiority of one individual over another.

-We sometimes struggle to understand occasions of pomp and ceremony.
+We sometimes struggle to understand the occasions of pomp and ceremony.